mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

         <p class="message--note"><strong>NOTE: </strong>The internal load balancer must work in TCP mode, without any TLS termination.</p>

     *  `num_masters` (Required) The number of Mesos masters in your DC/OS cluster.
 It cannot be changed later.
-The number of masters behind the load balancer must never be greater than this number, though it can be fewer during failures.
+The number of masters behind the load balancer must never be greater than this number, though it can be lower during failures.
-        **Note:**

-        * If master_discovery is set to `master_http_loadbalancer`, then [exhibitor_storage_backend](#exhibitor-storage-backend) cannot be set to `static`.
-        * On platforms like AWS where internal IPs are allocated dynamically, you should not use a static master list.
+        <p class="message--note"><strong>NOTE: </strong> If master_discovery is set to <tt>master_http_loadbalancer</tt>, then <tt>exhibitor-storage-backend</tt> cannot be set to <tt>static</tt>.
+On platforms like AWS where internal IPs are allocated dynamically, you should not use a static master list.
 If a master instance were to terminate for any reason, it could lead to cluster instability.
-It is recommended to use aws_s3 for the exhibitor storage backend since we can rely on s3 to manage quorum size when the master nodes are unavailable.
+It is recommended to use <tt>aws_s3</tt> for the exhibitor storage backend, since we can rely on S3 to manage quorum size when the master nodes are unavailable.</p>

 ### master_dns_bindall
 Indicates whether the master DNS port is open.
 An open master DNS port listens publicly on the masters.
 If you are upgrading, set this parameter to `true`.